Helmet Safety

 Helmets should fit comfortably on the head without feeling too loose or too tight.
 With an unfastened helmet, head movement should not cause the helmet to slide around or easily fall off.
 The helmet size will greatly impact the fit around the head.

 Thank you for taking the time to read about a very important aspect of cycling safety.
-We urge everyone, no matter their age or skill level, to always wear a helmet.
-Happy cycling!
+We urge everyone, no matter their age or skill level, to always wear a helmet while biking.

 Was this article helpful?